abcAssess/abcAssess-legal/technical-and-privacy-faqs.md

 ### Yes — we are designed for compliance across all markets we serve.

 #### abcAssess currently serves educators in the United States, Canada (English-speaking provinces), Australia, New Zealand, the United Kingdom, and Ireland.

-<br><br>
-  **EU users:** abcAssess complies with GDPR and acts as a Data Processor under GDPR Article 28.
+- **EU users:** abcAssess complies with GDPR and acts as a Data Processor under GDPR Article 28.
 We use Standard Contractual Clauses (SCCs) for data transfers outside the EEA.
 We intend to appoint an EU Representative as required by GDPR Article 27 — this will be updated in our DPA when the appointment is made.
    **UK users:** abcAssess complies with UK GDPR.
 We use the UK International Data Transfer Agreement (IDTA) for applicable transfers.
 We intend to appoint a UK Representative as required by UK GDPR Article 27.
-  **Canadian users:** abcAssess complies with PIPEDA.
+- **Canadian users:** abcAssess complies with PIPEDA.
-  **Australian users:** abcAssess complies with the Privacy Act 1988 (Cth) and Australian Privacy Principles (APPs).
+- **Australian users:** abcAssess complies with the Privacy Act 1988 (Cth) and Australian Privacy Principles (APPs).
-  **New Zealand users:** abcAssess complies with the Privacy Act 2020.
+- **New Zealand users:** abcAssess complies with the Privacy Act 2020.

 Our full Data Processing Agreement, which satisfies GDPR Article 28 requirements and addresses all applicable jurisdictions, is available upon request at legal@abcassess.app.